Sudan entry requirements for Italy passport holders

 May be checked

-Italian passport holders need a visa to enter Sudan.
-You must arrange this before you travel — there are no visa-on-arrival options for tourism.
-Plan ahead, as processing can take a couple of weeks.
+Italian citizens need a visa to enter Sudan for any purpose.
+You must arrange this before you travel — there is no visa-on-arrival option for Italian passport holders.
+Plan ahead and apply through the Sudanese embassy or consulate.

 Entry requirements